 - Helping you find the best repayment plan for your budget.

-- If consolidation is right for you, guiding you to complete the application where you’ll be asked to choose one
+- If consolidation is right for you, guide you to complete the application where you’ll be asked to choose one

 - of the U.S. Department of Education’s consolidation servicers, of which, Great Lakes is one of them.